 - No/low sugar

-Of course, toddlers are often picky eaters!
+Of course if we're talking about kids, toddlers are often picky eaters!
 There are some strategies that may help.
 Keep in mind that it can take anywhere from 10-20+ tries of a food before a toddler takes to it, so be patient.
 Modeling the behavior can help, so make sure you’re eating what you’d like your toddler to develop a taste for.
 This is a tricky age, toddlers are beginning to express their own free will so “no” becomes a favorite word.
 A way for them to express this is with refusing foods.

 If you keep healthy snacks in the house instead of processed treats, they will be more likely to eat what is available, and learn to develop a taste for it.

 We also want to address the skin barrier.
 Petroleum jellies are not helpful!
 The skin is a living, breathing organ, and petroleum jelly clogs the system essentially.
 Alternative, natural ways to address the skin barrier include:

 - Sunflower seed oil can improve the barrier function of the skin

 - Adding colloidal oats to bathwater (finely ground oats boiled to extract the colloidal material) may help because oats have cleansing, moisturizing, soothing and anti-inflammatory properties

 - Adding rice starch to bathwater can be helpful for repairing a damaged skin barrier

 - Adding a few drops of chamomile oil to bathwater can be soothing and anti-inflammatory, however patch test with the diluted oil first to check for allergies